KurtKline/ubuntu-setup/README.md

 # ubuntu-setup
-Includes Ubuntu dot files and programs to install
+Includes Ubuntu dot files and programs to install.
+The majority of the ideas / code was taken and adapted from here: https://github.com/victoriadrake/dotfiles/

 ## Installing programs
 Run `cat programs.txt | xargs sudo snap install` to install all snap programs listed in the `programs.txt` file